Academic Information and Policies

 • a statement that the Complainant elected not to pursue the matter after initial counseling on options or unsuccessful mediation and that the Recipient, after an investigation, had determined not to initiate formal procedures.

 The University shall retain all records generated at any level in the handling of a complaint of harassment.
 These records shall be kept in a locked file with the Title IX office.
 The Title IX office will maintain these records, and he/she alone has access to them unless he/she grants access to another person.
-Upon receipt of a new complaint file, the Title IX office will notify the Recipient if another file pertaining either to Complainant or Respondent exists.
+Upon receipt of a new complaint file, the Title IX office will notify the Recipient if another file pertaining either to the Complainant or Respondent exists.
 The Recipient will then review those records to determine if there is a need to initiate additional formal procedures.
-Access to harassment records is severely restricted, and may be obtained only through written permission of the President and/or Title IX office.
+Access to harassment records is severely restricted and may be obtained only through written permission of the President and/or Title IX office.

-Under ordinary circumstances, access to records may be granted only when the information contained therein may be necessary and pertinent to the conduct of an investigation of harassment, and only to the following individuals or groups:
+Under ordinary circumstances, access to records may be granted only when the information contained therein may be necessary and pertinent to the conduct of an investigation of harassment and only to the following individuals or groups:

 Definition of Sexual Harassment